aeonSolutions/AeonLabs-Solder-Reflow-Plate-PCB/README.md

   - 2x Temperature seensors for improved management of Reflow temperature
   - 12VDC (5A Minimum)
   - 5.5mm x 2.5mm Barrel Jack
-  - With corner M2.5 holes for placement of an aluminium plate on top of the PCB for extended lifetime and durability.
+  - With corner M2.5 holes for placement of an aluminium plate on top of the PCB for extended lifetime and durability
+  - Electronic components placed on the bottom side for extended lifetime and improved duraility

 ### Regular Hot Solder Reflow Plate as seen on GreatScott
 - revision 1.0